ocaml-flambda/flambda-backend/HACKING.md

 ./configure --prefix=/path/to/cwd/_opam ...
 ```

+Note that if the Flambda backend tree is already configured, it should be cleaned
+thoroughly (e.g. `git clean -dfx`) before reconfiguring with a different prefix.

 Then build the compiler normally (`make`).
 Once that is done, we're ready to install the compiler: